BASED IN SLIGO, IRELAND

 Mystery - Late 80's label, we don't know how many singles they released.

 Outlet - Billy McBurney set up his first recording studio at the rear of the old St Mary's Hall in Bank Street, Belfast.
 He then moved to a designer studio in Smithfield and formed Outlet Records in 1968.
-The company released many home grown artists but had a trouble past with disputes with Horslips (royalties) and the Dubliners (master tapes) which finally led to the labels downfall in 2004.
-Both both cases were lost by the label which resulted in them going into voluntary liquidation, although Billy had retired in 2002 at age 71.
+The company released many home grown artists but had a troubled past with disputes with Horslips (royalties) and the Dubliners (master tapes) which finally led to the label's downfall in 2004.
+Both cases were lost by the label which resulted in them going into voluntary liquidation, although Billy had retired in 2002 at age 71.

 Plamas - Started by Danny Hughes in 1978.
 First release was Liam Rowsome, son of Uilean piper, Leo.
+Also recorded bands like Dingle Spike and Spailpin, very much a traditional Irish label.

 Rex - Record distributors, Irish Record Factors (now owned by Decca Records) introduced the REX label in 1965 to issue product for the Irish market (i.e., showbands, ballad singers, solo performers, etc.).
 Among the artists who had their first releases on REX was Dana, Ireland's 1970 Eurovision winner.
 Another band that had a series of releases on REX were The Memories.
 The label ceased to operate in the early 80's when Decca was purchased by Polygram.